Singapore is a city-state known for its cleanliness, its multiculturalism and most of all for its abilities as a place to do business.

-Upon arriving, you’ll be forgiven for thinking you’ve in some cheap cafe, with the plastic stools and tables.
+Upon arriving, you’ll be forgiven for thinking you’ve been in some cheap cafe, with plastic stools and tables.
 Don’t worry, the same family has been serving Cantonese food at this humble restaurant for the last 50 years.
 You’re in for a treat!

 9. Hajah Maimunah

-A Malaysian and Indonesian food specialist which also has many dishes that combine the two.
+A Malaysian and Indonesian food specialist also has many dishes that combine the two.
 There are over thirty dishes to choose from on the menu so it’s easy to find something that appeals.
 The food is handily pictured so ordering is a case of pointing before it is served up on a plate of rice.

 10. Corner House